ionic-team/capacitor-google-maps/README.md

 const newMap = await GoogleMap.create({
   id: 'my-map', // Unique identifier for this map instance
   element: mapRef, // reference to the capacitor-google-map element
-  apiKey: apiKey, // Your Google Maps API Key
+  apiKey: apiKey, // Your Google Maps API Key  **JUST WEB Api Key works in Android**
   config: {
     center: {
       // The initial position to be rendered by the map